andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   "The traditional term “near enemy” points to some spiritually unhelpful quality or experience that can be mistaken for a helpful quality or experience.
 The near enemy is a kind of counterfeit of what we’re actually aiming for, and it’s unhelpful because while the genuine article helps free us from suffering, the counterfeit doesn’t." from https://www.wildmind.org/tag/near-enemy

 Note:
+We say "people still don't get DDD".
+What do we mean?
+With the rise of microservices it's being used everywhere right?
+Well, not really...

 The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - there are _many_ near enemies in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

 There are smaller-scale versions in many other places.
 DDD is one of them.